Entrepreneur in Residence (EIR) Program at IITM Pravartak

 Highlights

-- Direct pathway to PRAYAS and Seed Support System for further funding
+- Direct pipeline into PRAYAS / Seed Support System after prototype

 Who can apply